google/cel-spec/doc/langdef.md

 ### Type Values

-Every value in CEL has a runtime type which is a value by itself.
+Every value in CEL has a runtime type which is itself a value.
 The standard function `type(x)` returns the type of expression `x`.

 As types are values, those values (`int`, `string`, etc.) also have a type: the